TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

   - Sustainability
   - Kubernetes
 description: "Hackathon time!
 The theme being 'climate': What would it take to run NU.nl on LeafCloud, a more environmental-friendly cloud than AWS?
 Let's find out."
-thumbnail: img/todo.jpg
+thumbnail: img/hackathon_leafcloud_thumbnail.jpg

 ---
 ## Introduction

-Once or twice a year, NU.nl organizes a hackathon, allowing its IT staff to dabble in new technology and pursue ideas, usually guided by a number of themes.
+Once or twice a year, [NU.nl](https://www.nu.nl/) organizes a hackathon, allowing its IT staff to dabble in new technology and pursue ideas, usually guided by a number of themes.
 2023 kicked off with a hackathon having the themes 'NU2030', 'NU.nl from scratch' and 'A greener NU.nl'.

 Mid 2022 I [visited EdgeCase](/2022/06/01/edgecase-2022), a 1-day conference about running Kubernetes at the edge.
 One of the presentations was by [LeafCloud](https://www.leaf.cloud/), a hosting provider focusing on reducing the environmental impact of cloud computing by re-using the heat that it generates.